-- AquAdvantage Salmon is the first transgenic animal that has been approved for food in the USA, with the FDA announcing that the salmon is safe to eat on 19th November 2015.
+- AquAdvantage Salmon is the first transgenic animal to be approved for food in the USA.
+The US FDA announced that the salmon is safe to eat in 2015.

 - A transgenic animal is one that has been genetically modified by adding genes from other species.
-In this case, Atlantic salmon has been modified with genes from Chinook salmon and ocean pout (a perch-like fish with good tolerance to low temperatures).
+In this case, the Atlantic salmon was modified with genes from Chinook salmon and ocean pout (a perch-like fish with good tolerance to low temperatures).

 - The FDA review and assessment process took 20 years.

 - The FDA’s safety assessment considered risks to people who are allergic to fish.
 The allergenicity of AquAdvantage Salmon was found to be no different to other types of salmon.

 - The fish are only allowed to be raised in tanks in land-locked areas to prevent them from cross-breeding with other fish.